Have you thought of crafting a Scarecrow, out of your easy-to-grab recycling?

 HALLOWEEN AND SCARECROWS!

-As harvesting is around the autumn season when Scarecrows adorn the fields, you have the harvesting of pumpkins, and then the lead up to the celebration of Halloween, where Scarecrows are there amongst them too!
+As harvesting is around the autumn season when Scarecrows adorn the fields, there is the harvesting of pumpkins, and then the lead up to the celebration of Halloween, where Scarecrows are there amongst them too!

 HOW WE SEE THEM!

-They are either depicted as a fun jolly character like the Scarecrow in The Wizard of Oz or taken out of context as a spook that would be featured amongst the monsters that are characteristic of Halloween, or as a scary villain in the Batman movies!
+They are either depicted as fun jolly characters like the Scarecrow in The Wizard of Oz or taken out of context as a spook that would be featured amongst the monsters that are characteristic of Halloween.
+Or a scary villain Dr. Jonathan Crane in the Batman movies, The Dark Night Trilogy between 2005 and 2012.

 Here’s a reminder of the friendly clumsy scarecrow in the Wizard of Oz who wanted to have a brain!